Understanding Fabric Policies

 In the Cisco APIC release 1.1, a configurable interface policy was added to allow a per port-VLAN significance.

 To connect devices to the Cisco Application Centric Infrastructure (Cisco ACI) fabric we can use untagged traffic, 802.1Q tagged traffic, or VXLAN encapsulation.
 A per-port VLAN allows the same VLAN to be used for different endpoint groups, providing that traffic is coming in on a different port.
-Prior to release 1.1, a VLAN could only be tied to one endpoint group per leaf.
+Prior to release 1.1, a VLAN could only be tied to one endpoint group per leaf switch.

 In traditional networking one of the limitations related to VLAN encapsulation is scalability and reusability due to the limit of 4096 VLANs in networking devices.